 A data frame representing the consolidated graph with:

-graph_df(aggregated if consolidation occurred), excludingfrom,to, and optionallyFX,FY,TX,TY(which are re-added if present in original)from,to- Node IDs (updated after consolidation)Coordinate columns (
+graph_df(aggregated if consolidation occurred), excludingfrom,to, and optionallyedgeandFX,FY,TX,TY(which are re-added if present in original)from,to,edge- Node/edge IDs (updated after consolidation)Coordinate columns (

 FX,FY,TX,TY) if present in originalAttribute